babelouest/glewlwyd/README.md

 ```

 Refresh and session tokens are also JWTs, but their payload have slightly different values.
 A session token doesn't have a scope value, and the `type` values are respectively `refresh_token` and `session_token`.
 Although these tokens are validated by the Glewlwyd server directly.

+## Front-end application

+All front-end pages have a minimal design, feel free to modify them for your own need, or create your own application.

+### Glewlwyd manager

+Glewlwyd comes with a small front-end that uses the backend API to manage profile, users, clients, scopes, resources and authorization types.

+To connect to the management application, you must use a user that have `g_admin` scope.

+The front-end management application is a tiny single page app (SPA) written in ReactJS/JQuery, responsive as much as I can, not the best design in the world, but useful anyway.

+### Current user

+All users can also update their own profile with the dedicated page `profile.html`.

+The pages `login.html`, `grant.html` and `reset.html` are tiny pages used to login, logout, grant scope access or reset a password.

+If a user uses the reset password functionnality, he or she will receive the content of the file `reset.eml`.
+The email uses two patterns that will be replaced by values: `$USERNAME` for the username and `$URL` for the url to the reset.html page.

+`$URL` must be set in the configuration file properly so the emails will lead to the correct page.

+### tests/test-token.html

+This page is here only for oauth2 tests and behaviour validation.
+If you want to use it, you need to update the `glewlwyd_api` value and all parameters provided, such as `redirect_uri`, `scope` and `client`.

+Beware, all password inputs are of type `text`, so a typed password is not hidden from a hidden third-party dangerous predator.